MotoGP Legends: MotoGP Legends

+This category, established in 2000, has no inclusion criteria and includes people who made an impact off-track as well as successful riders.

-Out of the 38 racers who have been inducted, Randy Mamola is the only inductee who never won a single championship in his career.
+Out of the riders who have been inducted, Randy Mamola is the only one who never won a championship in any class.
 Nicky Hayden and Dani Pedrosa are the only MotoGP Legends to have started a race in MotoGP after being inducted in the Hall of Fame.